cfphpflex/khcodingchallenge/README.md

 ## User Stories

 1) As a user, I should be able to create and edit a flight from a website.
 If I enter in incorrect data, I should be notified.
 For example, the latitude must be a number between -90 and 90 and the longitude between -180 and 180.
 Or for example, there is no year -2000.
-2) brew updateAs a user, I should be able to view a flight on a website.
+2) As a user, I should be able to view a flight on a website.
 That should include a map, time, latitude, longitude, temperature, and a simple weather string ie, "Sunny" or "Partly Cloudy" (Available from the DarkSky API).
 3) After a flight log has been created, my flight should asynchronously fetch the weather and airspace for the flight.
 4) After logging a flight, I should know (A simple Boolean in your flight table called `warning` will do) if my flight happened inside of a TFR (Temporary Flight Restriction AKA NO FLY ZONE), according to Kittyhawk Airspace.
 5) If I change the location or time/date of a flight, the system should automatically update the weather and airspace for that new location.